Mudit-Tarway/BackendLearning/README.md

      When the users hit /me first  the jwt will verifyed then username and password will displayed.
      Auth function checks where the users existes or not.

+12. Signin and Signup Backend and Frontend
+     The user will signin and signup and in backend the user is stored in the array.